eliroc98/dialogue_coherence/README.md

 - logical coherence - BERT outputs a value representing the probability of the second utterance-slot to be logically coherent with the first utterance-slot;
 - intention - BERT outputs a value representing the probability of the second utterance-slot to be "intentionally" coherent with the first utterance-slot.
 "Intentionally coherent" means that the pattern observed aggregating the intentions of utterances in the dialogue history allows for a certain type of intention to be the next utterance intention;
 - emotion - BERT outputs a value representing the probability of the second utterance-slot to be "emotionally" coherent with the first utterance-slot.
 "Emotionally coherent" means that the pattern observed aggregating the emotions of utterances in the dialogue history allows for a certain type of emotion to be the next utterance emotion;
-- topic BERT outputs a value representing the probability of the second utterance-slot to be "topic" coherent with the first utterance-slot.
+- topic - BERT outputs a value representing the probability of the second utterance-slot to be "topic" coherent with the first utterance-slot.
 "Topic coherent" means that the utterances are about the same topic: the dataset does not allow for multiple topics in the same dialogue, thus it is not be possible to evaluate an in-dialogue topic change.

+Once